Car park improvements

 Some of the measures outlined below and on the following pages are as a result of issues raised in the Pentland Hills Visitor Management Plan (direct link to PDF download).

-We look forward to having additional car parking spaces, better surfaces and delination of spaces, and facilities such as toilets and bike repair stations.
-As part of the refurbishments we will be introducing pay machines at all four car parks.
+We look forward to having additional car parking spaces, better surfaces and delineation of spaces, and facilities such as toilets and bike repair stations.
+As part of the refurbishments, we will be introducing pay machines at all four car parks.
 It is intended that income from these machines will be dedicated to running a Regional Park service with more capacity to deploy rangers where needed and a better ability to maintain infrastructure such as paths, signposts and pedestrian gates.